 It is an expectation that students will actively participate in the group so the group functions effectively and the group's learning goals are met.
 Student's will demonstrate effective group skills and bring independent work to class for critique and discussion as assigned and determined by the group.
 Satisfactory ability to contribute to group functioning will result in the full 10% of marks for this component.
 Unsatisfactory ability to contribute to group functioning will result in no marks being awarded and will be determined by the instructor.
 The instructor will consider feedback from the group and student self-evaluation in determining an unsatisfactory mark.
 In the event that a student is not facilitating group process and working toward the group's goals, then the student in consultation with the instructor will develop a learning plan to address the student's learning needs.
-Both the student and instructor will then document progress toward the student's learning goals.
-It is an expectation that all students will seek out and give constructive feedback to group members related to independent research and group skill performance.
+Both the student and instructor will seek out and give constructive feedback to group members related to independent research and group skill performance.